Morgan Harper (lawyer): 2020 congressional campaign

 On July 1, 2019, she challenged Democratic incumbent Joyce Beatty to represent Ohio's 3rd congressional district, which includes most of Columbus.
 Endorsed by Justice Democrats in August 2019, she was endorsed by the Sunrise Movement in December 2019 and the Working Families Party in February 2020.
 Harper raised $323,000 during the campaign's first quarter, with her platform focused on "universal child care, tuition-free public college, Medicare for All, reparations, affordable housing, and a Green New Deal."
 On April 29, 2020, it was announced that Beatty had won the primary, with Harper earning 32% of 66,000 votes.

 2022 U.S. Senate election

 In August 2021, Harper declared her candidacy for 2022 United States Senate election in Ohio.
-Harper faced Congressman Tim Ryan and two other candidates in the Democratic primary.
+Harper faced Congressman Tim Ryan and Traci Johnson in the Democratic primary.
 Her campaign ad "My Ohio Story" was released on April 4, 2022 and claimed that she has been the only candidate who always supported "Medicare for all", a "$15 minimum wage", and "supports expanding the Supreme Court."
 She lost to Ryan in the Democratic Primary 69-17%.